eforemeka/python-api/README.md

 An api is essentially an interface to a server that has some data or does some actions.
 API stands for Application Programming Interface.
 REST stands for Representational State Transfer.
+Not on my watch.
+This streak must be maintained.